im-tesla/Auralux-Cast/README.md

 Auralux Cast is a **Windows-only audio caster** that captures system audio via **WASAPI loopback** and streams it using the **SRT protocol**.
 Whether you're building a multi-room audio setup or just want to overengineer the hell out of sending sound to your kitchen, Auralux Cast has you covered.

 > ⚠️ Warning: This is raw PCM over SRT.
 Bring your own decoder.
-Bring your own sanity.
+Have a look into example :)

 ## 🔥 Features